msapaydin/msapaydin.github.io/_posts/2022-08-19-fourth_post.md

 "a rendering of Ottoman Emperor Abdulaziz visiting France, arriving to Toulon with his fleet and being received by the French aristocracy".

 Pretty interesting, isn't it?

+Update Aug 21: [The guardian article on Dall-e 2](https://www.theguardian.com/commentisfree/2022/aug/20/ai-art-artificial-intelligence-midjourney-dall-e-replacing-artists) talks about similar ideas already executed by major magazines such as the Economist.